seatonullberg/cmstk/cmstk/lattice/README.md

-Lattice structures which can be written to various platform agnostic file formats or manipulated in code.
+Tools to generate lattice structures which can be written to various platform agnostic file formats or manipulated in code.